andregrigon/haskell-rust-clojure-simulation/README.md

 ## Clojure:
 - Adding `(set! *unchecked-math* :warn-on-boxed)` and fixing all warnings didn't seem to change performance (and was very laborious)
+- Explicitly avoiding transducer chunking had a 5-10% performance increase when testing with hundreds of circles